Key Takeaways

 Where Simply Business performs less competitively:

-• Businesses needing guaranteed endorsements before purchasing
+• Businesses that need guaranteed endorsements before committing to a policy

 Learn More: Simply Business Review